 Bari Cooper Sherman is a Principal and General Counsel of Turner Impact Capital, LLC

 (TIC).
 TIC is a private equity real estate firm focused on addressing social issues through real estate solutions.
-TIC currently manages the Turner-Agassi Charter School Facilities Funds, a series of closed-end funds focused on building facilities for best-in-class charter school operators, and the Turner Multifamily Impact Fund, a closed-end fund focused on preserving and enhancing affordable, qualtity rental housing options in urban areas.
-Bari has been a practicing attorney for over 25 years and was formerly the General Counsel and Chief Compliance Officer for Canyon Capital Realty Advisors LLC (CCRA, n/k/a Canyon Partners Real Estate).
+TIC currently manages the Turner-Agassi Charter School Facilities Funds, a series of closed-end funds focused on building facilities for best-in-class charter school operators, the Turner Multifamily Impact Fund, a closed-end fund focused on preserving and enhancing affordable, quality rental housing options in urban areas, and the Turner Healthcare Facilities Fund, a closed-end fund focused on developing critically needed community-serving healthcare facilities in order to improve healthcare outcomes for residents in underserved communities.
+Bari has been a practicing attorney for over 25 years and was formerly the General Counsel and Chief Compliance Officer for Canyon Capital Realty Advisors LLC ("CCRA", n/k/a Canyon Partners Real Estate).
 She began her career as a real estate attorney at Ervin, Cohen & Jessup LLP in Los Angeles where she became a partner.
 She then went on to be the Associate General Counsel at a privately held import company and immediately prior to joining CCRA was a partner at a boutique real estate firm in Los Angeles.
 Bari is a graduate of The George Washington University (BBA, Finance; JD).

 Richard Weil, Treasurer